khazelton/uv-django-react/README.md

 - Proxy added in `frontend/vite.config.ts` and `App.tsx` now fetches `/api/ping/`.
 - Changes committed.
-- Frontend restarted on 127.0.0.1; it’s reachable and will proxy `/api` to Django.
+- Frontend restarted on 127.0.0.1; it's reachable and will proxy `/api` to Django.

-You can refresh the browser; it should still say “API says: pong” but now via the proxy.
+You can refresh the browser; it should still say "API says: pong" but now via the proxy.

 - If you want, I can add environment-driven API base URLs for production next.